s0urav6529/File_Sharing_API/README.md

 ******Deployment******

-The application listens on a port specified in your environment variables (retrieved using process.env.PORT).
-This is where clients can connect to access your API.
+The application listens on a port specified in my environment variables (retrieved using process.env.PORT).
+This is where clients can connect to access my API.

 server.listen(process.env.PORT, () => {

   console.log(`Listening to the post ${process.env.PORT}`);

 });

+**postRoute endpoint description**

+The postRoute is an Express.js router designed to handle POST requests for uploading files.
+This route is part of a larger application and includes various modules and middleware for managing file uploads and network rate limiting.

+**Dependencies**

+**External Modules**

+**express**: The Express.js framework for building web applications.
+**randomstring**: A module used for generating random strings.
+**multer**: A middleware for handling file uploads.

+**Internal Modules**
+**storage**: A custom middleware for handling file storage, presumably for configuring where uploaded files are stored.
+**uploadLimiter**: A custom middleware for rate limiting incoming requests, to prevent network abuse.
+**uploadResponse**: A controller responsible for handling the file upload process.

+**Middleware**

+**uploadLimiter**: Applied to the POST / route, this middleware limits the number of incoming requests to prevent network abuse.

+**multer with storage:** Used to configure the file storage settings for handling file uploads.

+**Controller**

+**uploadResponse**: This controller is responsible for handling the logic and response generation for file uploads.
+It is executed after a file is successfully uploaded.

+**Error Handling**

+Any errors that occur during the request handling process, such as exceeding rate limits, file upload failures, or processing errors within the uploadResponse controller, should be appropriately handled and may result in error responses sent to the client.